drone/docs/content/usage/examples/postgres.md

-+++
-date = "2017-04-15T14:39:04+02:00"
-title = "Example using Postgres" url = "postgres-example"

-[menu.usage]
-  Parent = "usage_examples"
+---
+title: Example using Postgres
+url: postgres-example

+menu:
+  usage:
-  weight = 5
+    weight: 5
-  identifier = "postgres-example"
-+++
+    identifier: postgres_example
+    parent: usage_examples
+---

 Example Yaml configuration for a project with a Postgres service dependency.
-Note that the postgres service will be accessiable at `database:5432`.
+Note that the postgres service will be accessible at `database:5432`.

 ```yaml
 pipeline: